Baba Ghanouj – Creamy Eggplant Dip

 - Drizzle eggplants with a little bit of olive oil, then sprinkle with salt and pepper

-- Line a baking sheet with parchment paper.
-Place eggplant cut-side down on that baking sheet and bake until soft and collapsed, about 45 to 60 minutes, depending on the size of your eggplants.
+- Place eggplants cut-side down on a baking sheet and bake until soft and collapsed, about 45 to 60 minutes, depending on the size of your eggplants.

 - When cool enough to handle, scoop out the flesh of the eggplant and put it into the bowl of your food processor.
-Add tahini, garlic, lime juice, salt, pepper and olive oil and process until nice and smooth.
+Add tahini, garlic, lime juice, salt and pepper and process until smooth and creamy, about 30 seconds.
 Add parsley and pulse a few times until just incorporated.